Mitchellpkt/OperatorAware/README.md

 ![images/dash.png](images/dash.png)

 ## Training Data
 The `Real911_Calls` directory contains the audio of 911 calls.
-Data avre available through [posted publicly](http://www.lapdonline.org/communications_division/content_basic_view/27361) by the LAPD.
+Data are available through [posted publicly](http://www.lapdonline.org/communications_division/content_basic_view/27361) by the LAPD.
 The website [http://911callers.com/](http://911callers.com/) contains 89 calls to 911, including both emergency and non-emergency situations.
 It appears that all of the audio files are stored in the root directory, thus accessible by `wget 911callers.com/<callname>.swf`